-The Banker designates Manou Bheenick as Central Banker of the Year, Africa
+The Banker designates Manou Bheenick as Central

 The role of central bank governor has come under increasing scrutiny over the past 12 months as markets in the developed world continued to wobble.
 The Banker (a professional magazine of the Financial Times Group, UK) recognises those who have led their countries’ economies through what has been another tumultuous year.
 Mauritius is particularly vulnerable to the vagaries of external inflationary pressures, thanks to the openness of its economy and the fact that food and fuel – which mostly have to be imported – make up 40% of its consumer price index.

 The past three years have hardly been easy for Rundheersing Bheenick, governor of the Bank of Mauritius.
 First, he had to deal with a sharp fall in inflation in 2009 as the island’s tourism industry and sugar and textile exports slowed, hurting the economy.
 Then, thanks to a quick recovery from late 2010, inflationary pressure increased again.

 But the country has been fortunate to have him as its central banker during this volatile period.
 From the moment he was appointed in February 2007, he has proved himself to be a reformer and far-sighted operator.